-The Millbrae makerspace is under construction and scheduled to be completed in February.
-We are thrilled to bring this new service to the community.
-The new space, made possible with a generous \$296,254 contribution from the Millbrae Friends of the Library, will provide a dedicated place for the community to tinker, create, and craft.
-A celebration is currently being planned to welcome the community to their new inspiring space in March.
+Currently in the construction phase, the Millbrae makerspace is scheduled for completion in March with plans underway for a celebration to welcome the community to this inspiring new space.
+We are thrilled to bring this service to the community.
+Made possible with a generous \$296,254 contribution from the Millbrae Friends of the Library, the space will provide a dedicated place for tinkering, creating and crafting.